-- A court that makes a detention order may immediately suspend the order and make a conditional release order. (s.220) - The conditions of the order are set out in s.221 - The period of the order used to be 3 months, but recent amendments have increased that the 6 months
+- A court that makes a detention order may immediately suspend the order and make a conditional release order. (s.220) - The conditions of the order are set out in s.221 - The period of the order used to be 3 months, but amendments brought in by the previous government have increased that to 6 months.